yainit/kernels/4.8/Readme.md

 ANNOTATIONS, CHANGES :
 ============================================

-The patchset "out-of-cold-sweat-under-chloridic-sky" contains the last unified selection of patches for version 4.8.6 of linux kernel from the distributions
+The patchset "cold-sweat-under-chloridic-sky" contains the last unified selection of patches for version 4.8.6 of linux kernel from the distributions

 Gentoo, Intel ClearOS, Sunxi-next-4.8.0-rc5, Ubuntu-4.8.0_27.29, OpenSuSE-4.8.3-1.1,